myhades/ha-clash-controller/README.md

 This integration is my very first Python / Home Assistant project, and I’m still learning.
 Please expect some instability and rough edges.
 Feedback and contributions are greatly appreciated!

-> [IMPORTANT]
+> [!IMPORTANT]
 > This integration is currently under development and implemented limited functionality.
-A lot might change thus it's not recommanded for daily use yet.

 ## Supported Version